Good news! You just found a bunch of seeds in your baggy of weed!

 Where to Buy Premium Seeds

-Amsterdam, being the celebrated 420 destination it is, is still a hotbed of expert cultivators and seed dealers.
+Being the celebrated 420 destination it is, Amsterdam is still a hotbed of expert cultivators and seed dealers.
 Some of the biggest names in the cannabis seed industry still hail from the Netherlands.
 Sensi Seeds and Royal Queen Seeds are some of the most notable.

 Most often, seed banks will ship worldwide.
 However, if that makes you nervous about seeds flying through customs, there should be plenty of local options.
 In Canada, the Vancouver Seed Bank is an excellent resource, and in the US, try Grower’s Choice.
 Do a bit of googling to find one in your neck of the woods.